gandrav07/oozie-coordinator-use-cases/Oozie-Authentication-Specification.md

 ## Oozie Authentication Specification

-The goal of this document is to provide developer a tutorial of how to write your own authentication and configure in Oozie.
+The goal of this document is to provide developer a tutorial of how to write your own authentication and configure in the run-time environment of a Oozie server.

 ### 1. Oozie Authentication Definitions